instride-ch/pimcore-data-definitions/docs/import/persister.md

 - `Persister` saves objects

-To create your own persister you need to implement `Wvision\Bundle\DataDefinitionsBundle\Persister\PersisterInterface` and add a new service:
+To create your own persister you need to implement `Instride\Bundle\DataDefinitionsBundle\Persister\PersisterInterface` and add a new service:

 ```yml